Introduction To Computer Networking a Well Detailed Guide

 A Computer Network

 - The sender (source): - This is the computer or device that is sending data.
+This is where the data originates before being sent to the receiving device.

 - The receiver (Destination): - This is the computer or any other device that is intended to receive the transmitted data.